Dodds Horsley Star (locomotive)

-Star was a locomotive designed by Isaac Dodds of the configuration and built in 1833 at the Horsley Coal & Iron Company, Tipton, Birmingham, England.
+Star was a locomotive designed by Isaac Dodds of the configuration and built in 1833 at the Horseley Coal & Iron Company, Tipton, Birmingham, England.
 Despite rebuilds, it was never a successful engine, and was scrapped in 1840.

 History

-Isaac Dodds became engaged with the Horsely Iron Company in the summer of 1832, and was seeming ably to facilitate orders from throughout the British Isles.
+Isaac Dodds became engaged with the Horseley Iron Company in the summer of 1832, and was seeming ably to facilitate orders from throughout the British Isles.
 In 1833 the Liverpool and Manchester Railway, a leading railway operating company of that time, opened a competition for a new locomotive design.
 The Dodd's designed entry through Horsley was seemingly the best, with new innovations claimed included a slid plate frame, expanding boiler attachment plates at the firebox end, and horizontal cylinders fitted outside the frame.
 The resulting locomotive Star was initially trialled on the Liverpool and Manchester Railway (L&MR).